webfactory/content-mapping-bundle/README.md

 # content-mapping-bundle #

-Symfony2 bundle for [webfactory/content-mapping](https://github.com/webfactory/content-mapping).
+Symfony bundle for [webfactory/content-mapping](https://github.com/webfactory/content-mapping).
 If you configure your Synchronizers as services, you can use the provided console commands to list and start them.
 This is useful e.g. for cronjobs.